accoffin12/streaming-04-bonus-ACoffin/README.md

 pip list
 ```
 # 8. Method
-For this project we will be utilizing a Round Robbin Schedule to pull data from multiple columns.
+For this project, we will use a Round Robbin Schedule to pull data from multiple columns.
 The objective is to send one column to one Consumer and another Column to a different one but have both being emitted by the same Producer.
-In this case we will be using the first producer to pull the names of each station complex and capitalize them.
-The second is to abreviate each of the broughs into the first three letter of their full name as a way to showcase creating basic abreviations.
+In this case, the first producer to pull the names of each station complex and capitalize them.
+The second is to abbreviate each borough into the first three letters of their full name to showcase creating basic abbreviations.

 ## 8a.
 The Producer
-The Producer was created to generate tasks, based on the data that had been provided from the modified MTA Dataset, "DataMTA_SubwayRidershipNYE.csv".
+The Producer was created to generate tasks, based on the data from the modified MTA Dataset, "DataMTA_SubwayRidershipNYE.csv".
 This was accomplished through a series of steps.
-The first being the option to open the RabbitMQ Admin Panel.
+The first is the option to open the RabbitMQ Admin Panel.
 The Admin Panel contains several metrics that serve as an indication as to whether our messages are being delivered.

 ![Dashboard RabbitMQ](ScreenShots/DashboardRabbitMQCreatingNewConsumer.PNG)